 As an actor, Rogen has charted out an amiably middle of the road niche; Seth Rogen the writer is a somewhat more dubious proposition.
 His scripts for Superbad and Pineapple Express have been side-splitting.
 And then of course there was the subsequent notoriety of The Interview (2014).
 There are also the occasions where he has ventured into genre material with less than happy results – the abortion that was The Green Hornet (2011) and the none-particularly standout The Watch (2012), which vanished with little notice, although he and collaborative partner did redeem themselves with the animated Sausage Party (2016).
-They have also produced the comic-book adapted tv series Preacher (2016-9), the time travel comedy Future Man (2017– ) and the superhero series The Boys (2019- ) and producing An American Pickle (2020) with Rogen as a Jewish immigrant from 1919 awoken in the present and the horror film Cobweb (2023), and produced/written the animated Teenage Mutant Ninja Turtles: Mutant Mayhem (2023).
+They have also produced the comic-book adapted tv series Preacher (2016-9), the time travel comedy Future Man (2017-20) and the superhero series The Boys (2019- ) and producing An American Pickle (2020) with Rogen as a Jewish immigrant from 1919 awoken in the present and the horror film Cobweb (2023), and produced/written the animated Teenage Mutant Ninja Turtles: Mutant Mayhem (2023).

 This is The End is developed from out of an eight-and-a-half minute comedy short Jay and Seth vs. The Apocalypse (2007) written by Rogen and his regular creative partner Evan Goldberg that starred Rogen and Jay Baruchel as two roommates trapped in a messy apartment as the apocalypse hits.
 Despite rumours to the contrary, Jay and Seth vs. The Apocalypse has never been screened to the public (although a trailer is available on YouTube).
 Rogen shipped the short film around Hollywood where the rights were picked by Mandate Pictures.
 With the full-length film version, Rogen and Evan Goldberg make their mutual directorial debuts.
 (The Point Grey production company banner is named after the Vancouver high school where both grew up).